Skip to main content

 What Patients Say About Dr. Goldstein

-“Dr Michael Goldstein was wonderful very thorough, explained his findings in layman’s terms.
+• “Dr Michael Goldstein was wonderful and very thorough, explaining his findings in layman’s terms.
 He is a very friendly & humorous gentleman.
-I would refer people to him.
-His tech Amy was also very friendly and thorough.
-Very nice office entire staff is very friendly and knowledgeable.”
+I would refer people to him.”

 arrow-right-6 Welcoming New Patients